Skip to content Skip to main navigation Report an accessibility issue

 Locating Source Material

-Your classes often require you to do various kinds of research before you start writing, a process that can be difficult, time-consuming, and mysterious!
+Your classes often require you to do various kinds of research before you start writing.
+This is a process that can be difficult, time-consuming, and mysterious!
 For these reasons, you need to give yourself enough time to track down source materials you need.
 To get started researching, check out the information below.

 A good place to begin is the UT Libraries home page and its resources: